-The Access Group tab allows you to specify access groups that can arm and disarm zones.
-To grant disarm authorization to an access group, select a group and click Apply at the bottom right of the Zone pane.
+The Access Group tab allows you to specify access groups that belong to a muster zone.
+To assign access groups to a muster zone, select a group and click Apply at the bottom right of the Zone pane.

 5.3.7 Customize Settings for Interlock Zones